|This is the family recipe we use, |

-Christmas would not be Christmas for us without this cookie, the closest I can aliken it to would be ginger cookies that many Europeans make.
-The Norwegians however have an added 'secret' ingredient that makes all the difference.
+Christmas would not be Christmas for us without this cookie, the closest I can liken it to would be ginger cookies that many Europeans make.
+The Norwegians, however, have an added 'secret' ingredient that makes all the difference.
 Change what you bake this year and try this fantastic recipe instead of, or as well as and begin your own tradition of many several types of biscuits to welcome guests in your home.
 The smell is truly Christmassy.

 What makes Pepperkake so great?
 The special ingredient of pepper, a direct translation would read, pepper cake, but we are making biscuits/cookies.
 Many recipes now seem to leave it out, but it gives a warmth to the final taste, so keep it in I say!

 |Melted syrup, butter and sugar.
 Big on calories, bigger on taste though!|

 - Try at your local Indian/Pakistani shop, they often sell this spice